Platinum Jewelry 101: What to Know Before You Buy

 3. Is Platinum Jewelry Expensive?

 Yes.
 The limited supply and high demand for platinum makes it expensive.
-Platinum is currently being traded at around $970 USD per ounce.
+As of June 2024, platinum is being traded at around $990 USD per ounce.

 Platinum items are also more difficult to produce.
 Jewelers need specialized equipment that can heat platinum to its 3,215°F (1768°C) melting point.
 Gold and silver have much lower melting points, so they’re easier to work with.